Logirby/Emotion-Level/README.md

 Negative choice 2: Swap Current HP/SP with a random enemy (roll 1dX for RNG.
 X=enemy count)

 Negative choice 3: Gain 4 attack power up, defense power up, Haste and Protection each phase. take .25 damage from all sources.
 Die in 3 attack phases.

+---

+## About Emotion Coins:
+Each Level requires a differring amount of emotion coins 0/1/2/3/4 require 3/3/5/7/9 respectively.

+In addition to Clashing, emotion coins are rewarded when a dice rolls minimuim/maximum and killing an enemy/having an ally die will reward 3 emotion coins.